senzing-garage/kubernetes-demo/docs/helm-kafka-postgresql/README.md

 1. Wait for pods to run using
    [kubectl get](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get).
-   *Note:* Kafka will crash and restart until Zookeeper is up an running.
+   *Note:* Kafka will crash and restart until Zookeeper is up and running.
    Example:

     ```console